-- Don’t forget that this Game Pass Ultimate $1 promotion includes one month of service that stacks on top of whatever amount of Xbox Live Gold or Xbox Game Pass subscription time you convert.
+Don’t forget that this Game Pass Ultimate $1 promotion includes one month of service that stacks on top of whatever amount of Xbox Live Gold or Xbox Game Pass subscription time you convert.
 You won’t get the full month if it puts you over the 36 month cap, though.

-- When redeeming an Xbox Live Gold digital subscription code, agree to recurring billing to get an additional one month for free.
-Then turn off recurring billing before redeeming your next code to continue taking advantage of this bonus.
+- When redeeming an Xbox Live Gold digital subscription code, agreeing to recurring billing will give you an additional one month for free.
+If you turn off recurring billing before redeeming your next code, you can continue to take advantage of this bonus.
 (Don't do this if you are redeeming three 1-year codes—the system will refuse to let you redeem the final code because it'll put you over the limit.)

 To verify you’ve turned off recurring billing, head to the Services & Subscriptions section of your account info.
 Under “Xbox Game Pass Ultimate,” you’ll see an expiration date for your subscription, and the option to the right will say “Turn on recurring billing.”

 - Microsoft Reward members with point balances of 30,000 or more should also check to see if the 12-month option for Xbox Live Gold exists for them.
 Nothing’s sweeter than a free way to max out a deal.

 - Buying discounted codes will further your savings.
 Costco is the best for people who have a membership and need either a 12- or 24-month code, while CDKeys offers a modest discount available to everyone and sells 1-, 3-, 6-, and 12-month codes.

 - Before buying any digital subscription codes, incorporate any of the above freebies or bonuses you can obtain into your calculations.